Ksengnupan/SoftwareDesignAIoT/README.md

 * Function 3
 <br>

-*** "What will be the top most popular dish of my shop?" *** Yes, the owner can check it out with this function.
+***What will be the top most popular dish of my shop?*** Yes, the owner can check it out with this function.
 <br>

 ![Function 3](/images/pan_1.png)